riyang25/riyang25.github.io/about.md

 - Computer Science.
 After taking AP Computer Science A in ninth grade, my focus on coding was sporadic, but recently I've been learning some rudiments of web development.

 I'm the current organizer of the [Iowa City Math Circle](https://iowacitymathcircle.org).

+## Trivia
+Some useless facts about me that don't belong anywhere else.
+- I can type consistently around 110 WPM (via [typingtest.com](https://www.typingtest.com)), but have typed above 160 WPM on tests like [Monkeytype](https://monkeytype.com) (where there are only common English words randomly ordered.)
+Of course, my actual writing speed is much slower, on the order of ten words per minute.